currentxchange/ups/README.md

 Step 1: Manage your content and rewards configuration with the `setconfig` action to define reward parameters and token settings.

-Step 2: Register your domain using steps described in following section, or NFT collection by calling the `regnftcol` action directly.
+Step 2: Register your domain using the steps described in following section, or NFT collection by calling the `regnftcol` action directly.